 Reginald Eldridge, Jr is a multidisciplinary artist and writer who seeks through narrative, image-making and inquiry to contribute to contemporary discussions in performance, history, race, ontology and myth.

-His work has appeared or is forthcoming in Vinyl, Apogee Journal, AFROPUNK, Obsidian, the Offing, Puerto Del Sol, Transition, wildness and others.
-He is a contributing essayist to The Whiskey of our Discontent: Gwendolyn Brooks as Conscience and Change Agent (2017 Haymarket Books) edited by Quraysh Ali Lansana and Georgia A. Popoff.
-His photography, visual and performance work has been exhibited at the Logan Center, Chicago Art Department, Hyde Park Arts Center, Arts Incubator, Galeria Bianconi and others.
-He made a national television debut in September 2013 as a performer in the NAACP Image-Award nominated series, Lexus Presents: Verses and Flow, and stars in the short film Akata.
+A 2017 Kimbilio Fiction Fellow, Eldridge’s work has appeared in Catapult, Kweli, Apogee, Obsidian, wildness and others.
+He is a contributing essayist in The Whiskey of our Discontent: Gwendolyn Brooks as Conscience and Change Agent (2017 Haymarket Books) edited by Quraysh Ali Lansana and Georgia A. Popoff.
+Eldridge’s photography, visual and performance work has been exhibited at the Logan Center, Chicago Art Department, Joan Mitchell Foundation, Galeria Bianconi and others.
+Eldridge lives in New York.

 “Joan Mitchell Is Having More Than a Moment.
 Here’s How the Artist’s Foundation Has Championed Her Market and Legacy” Artnet News.
 October 4, 2018.